Sbai7/GwMove/README.md

 # GwMove - *'Groundwater Move'*
 [![DOI](https://zenodo.org/badge/23898/Sbai7/GwMove.svg)](https://zenodo.org/badge/latestdoi/23898/Sbai7/GwMove)

+GwMove stands for 'Groundwater Move' is a C++ code for finite element analysis of groundwater flow in three-dimensional subsurface aquifers.
+It is being developed at BRGM (French Geological Survey) in the framework of European FP7 (ERANET-MED action) research program MEDAQCLIM.

 Please use the following citation when reporting results with this software:

 Sbai, M.A.
 (2016).
 GwMove: Groundwater Modelling Software for Water Resources Professionals and Researchers (Steady-state version).
 Zenodo. doi:10.5281/zenodo.60296